jsleeio/go-eagle/README.md

 -rw-r--r--  1 jslee  staff  17912 28 Apr 17:02 wavolver2-rev1.brd.panel.brd
 ```

-### compatibility
+## compatibility

-At present the generated board files load just fine in Eagle 9.3.2 but are not
+At present the generated board files load just fine in Eagle 9.3.2 and 9.4.0
-accepted by [OSHPark](https://oshpark.com/)'s Eagle board loader.
-I'm not sure
+but are not accepted by [OSHPark](https://oshpark.com/)'s Eagle board loader.
-why this is, but it's most likely *not* OSHPark's fault, so please *don't*
+I'm not sure why this is, but it's most likely *not* OSHPark's fault, so please
-complain to them if you try to use this.
-Just generate some Gerber files
+*don't* complain to them if you try to use this.
+Just generate some Gerber
-instead.
+files instead.

-### to-do
+## to-do

-* import panel text for components from optional component attributes, eg. `PANEL_TEXT`
 * exhaustively scan the Eagle DTD and add the various missing items
 * BOM generation tool